RE:CZ

 Risk Control Line RiskLine, initial value is 0.

-Naturally iterates as RiskLine(t+1) = RiskLine(t) - C(t).
+Naturally iterates according to RiskLine(t+1) = RiskLine(t) - C(t).
 Upon taking profit, RiskLine is reset to 0.

 The risk control line moves downward over time.
 At any moment, it is guaranteed that UnrealizedPnL(t) >= RiskLine(t).